Clustering Models

 • Cluster density-based, where the density of points around the given one determines the membership of a given point to the cluster.
 In other words, the main feature of the cluster is its density.

 In both cases, a distance measure estimates the distance among points or objects and the density of points around the given.
-Therefore, all factors used should generally be numerical, assuming an Euclidian space.
+Therefore, all factors used should be numerical, assuming an Euclidian space.

 To illustrate the mentioned algorithm groups, the following algorithms are discussed in detail: